breun/minimoog-sysex/README.md

 Don't forget to connect your synth to your computer via MIDI.
-You'll need to connect your computer's MIDI out to your synth's MIDI in to be able to send commands to the synth, but some commands also require the synth being able to send data back to your computer, so also connect your computer's MIDI in to your synth's MIDI out.
+You'll need to connect your computer's MIDI out to your synth's MIDI in to be able to send commands to the synth, but some commands also require the synth being able to send data back to your computer, so also connect your synth's MIDI out to your computer's MIDI in.

 Build and Run
 -------------

-For now this a source-only repository, so you will not find any ready to go releases.

-This software is written in [Kotlin](https://kotlinlang.org), but the only requirement for building from source is [Oracle's Java SE Development Kit 8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).
+This software is written in [Kotlin](https://kotlinlang.org).
+The only requirement for building from source is [Oracle's Java SE Development Kit 8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).

 Build the source: